-The regular admission cycle begins in December for Fall admission, with a funding application deadline of 15 January (check our homepage to confirm the deadline: http://endy.uark.edu).
+The regular admission cycle begins in December for Fall admission, with a funding application deadline of 15 January (check our admissions page to confirm the deadline: https://environmental-dynamics.uark.edu/prospective-students/admissions.php).

 To be considered for admission for the Fall semester of the academic year (typically beginning in late-August), applicants should arrange for all necessary application materials to be submitted to the ENDY program no later than the 15 January deadline.